Welcome to the European Technology Platform 'Plants for the Future'

 The European Technology Platform ‘Plants for the Future’ - A European partnership for research, development and innovation

 The European Technology Platform (ETP) ‘Plants for the Future’ is a stakeholder forum for the plant sector with members from industry, academia and the farming community.
 It serves as a platform for all stakeholders concerned with plants to provide their views and represent their interests in an open discussion process.
-It provides a 20-year vision and a short-, medium- and long-term Strategic Research Agenda for Europe’s plant sector setting out a consensus on the research needed to fulfil the vision.
+It provides a 20-year vision, a short-, medium- and long-term Strategic Research Agenda for Europe’s plant sector an dit sets up strategic action plans to promote Innovation, Research and Education in the plant sector.
 In addition, the platform brings key issues to the attention of European bodies such as the European Commission and the European Parliament.
 These issues include the growing importance of plants and plant sciences to tackle the future challenges for our societies and the crucial support for efforts to give plants an adequate standing and importance in the public view and the political perception.
 This future role of plants is best expressed in the vision of a Knowledge-Based Bio-Economy (KBBE), in which plants are a main pillar.